Skip to main content

 }

-• deviceRegistry: Platform-neutral key-value storage for your app.
-Use it for tokens, flags, and lightweight settings.
+• deviceRegistry: Platform-neutral key-value storage for tokens, flags, and lightweight settings.

 • appInfo: Metadata about the running app/build.